-Some of this country’s most beautiful trees and shrubs, such as Jasminum nudiflorum (winter jasmine), Viburnum farreri and Abeliophyllum (white forsythia), wait until mid-winter to flower.
-Plant these outside, then cut thin branches for decoration inside.
+'Some of this country’s most beautiful trees and shrubs, such as Jasminum nudiflorum (winter jasmine), Viburnum farreri and Abeliophyllum (white forsythia), wait until mid-winter to flower.
+Plant these outside, then cut thin branches for decoration inside,' says Matt James.

-Choose holly for a classic seasonal favourite
+Buy the right holly for a classic seasonal favourite

-For a tree to bear fruit you need a male and a female plant (berries only appear on the female) or a self-pollinating cultivar such as ‘JC van Tol’.
+'For a tree to bear fruit you need a male and a female plant (berries only appear on the female) or a self-pollinating cultivar such as ‘JC van Tol’.
 Confusingly, cultivar names aren’t a good indicator of a plant’s sex: the ‘Silver Queen’ holly plant is male, and the ‘Golden King’ is female.
 If you do have a holly tree that hasn’t berried, identify whether it is male or female and then find it a partner.
-Look closely: male plants have four yellow stamens protruding from the base of their flowers; females don’t.
+Look closely: male plants have four yellow stamens protruding from the base of their flowers; females don’t.'

-Prevent needle drop
+Prevent Christmas tree needle drop

-To prolong the life of your Christmas tree, position it in one of your cooler rooms.
-To keep a cut tree healthy, saw a fresh cut just above the end, then promptly stand it in water, which should be topped up daily.
+'To prolong the life of your Christmas tree, position it in one of your cooler rooms,' advises Matt James.
+'To keep a cut tree healthy, saw a fresh cut just above the end, then promptly stand it in water, which should be topped up daily.
 For pot-grown trees, keep the compost moist but not saturated.
-Choose a non-drop Nordmann fir tree rather than a traditional Norway spruce.
+Choose a non-drop Nordmann fir tree rather than a traditional Norway spruce.'